defjoy9/netmanager/README.md

 # NetManager Script

+Note: This script was created for the company i worked for at the time, this project does it's job but does need improvments

 ## Overview
 **NetManager** is a Python-based automation suite designed to manage MikroTik network devices efficiently.
 This suite allows users to: